 Everything Needed for Towing

 Most trucks will haul a trailer eventually.
-Having all three of the most common size ball mounts (7/8-in., 2-in., 2-5/16-in.) is a good idea.
+Having all three of the most common size ball mounts (7/8-inch, 2-inch, 2-5/16-inch) is a good idea.
 Always make sure that your truck, receiver, and ball mount are rated to haul the trailer in question.
 Also, keep an adapter on hand that converts a 7-way RV to a 4-way flat, or the other way around.

-When we asked what pros use to keep their stuff strapped down, four tie-downs and about a half-a-dozen bungees seemed to be the order of the day.
+When we asked what pros use to keep their stuff strapped down, four tie-down straps and about a half-a-dozen bungees seemed to be the order of the day.
 Also, most trucks possessed a red flag of some sort.
 The one pictured here has a built-in bungee, which is a nice feature.
-We were surprised to see that stretch-film was not just used by many to hold stuff together for hauling.
-It was also used to wrangle together many of the items we mentioned in this story like tow straps, jumper cables, and tie-downs.
+We were surprised to see that stretch-film was not just used by many to hold stuff together for hauling- it was also used to wrangle together many of the items we mentioned in this story like tow straps, jumper cables, and tie-downs.
 Both tool bags and toolboxes were a common way to store hauling gear.

 Essential Tool Kits

 The types of tools in a truck varied quite a bit depending on the trade, which isn’t surprising.
 But it wasn’t uncommon for these truck owners to carry a totally separate set of tools that stayed in the cab at all times.
 Pictured above are some of the most common tools.